1208kelly/Interactive_Frontend_Development_Milestone_Project/README.md

 to aid in the creation of the brand logo.
 I used audio sourced from [SoundJay.com](https:www.soundjay.com/index.html).

+I also refered to various FAQ and tutorials on [Stackoverflow.com](https://stackoverflow.com/) and also [W3Schools](https://www.w3schools.com/Js/) and tutorials on Youtube when Tutor support was unavailable or could not assist further.

 ## Features

-The features of the is project are pretty simplistic but designed to demonstarate how JavaScript can take a well designed or structured project or site and add a level of interactivity for the end user that makes their experience more enjoyable and memorable (excuse the pun).
+The features of this project are pretty simplistic but more designed to demonstarate how JavaScript can take a well designed or structured project or site and add a level of interactivity for the end user that makes their experience more enjoyable and memorable (excuse the pun).

-I have recreated the memory game, Simon, and incorporated the start button to start up the unit and also a counter so you can keep track of what round you are on, if you are keeping score.
+I have recreated the memory game, Simon, and incorporated the start button to start up the unit and also a counter so the player can keep track of what round they are on, if they are keeping score.

 ### Features Left to Implement
 - Other features that I have seen online, but that I have yet to implement in this project, would be a hard mode button.
 This would enable the user to play the game and if